john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

 **Time series abstraction introductions by netflix**

+---

 ## Cloud Reports
-Use console tools to visualize analytics collected throughout your project Collate and correlate disparate metrics to show related trends Set up alert thresholds to page on-call engineers when necessary Tools to consider
+- Use console tools to visualize analytics collected throughout your project
+- Collate and correlate disparate metrics to show related trends
+- Set up alert thresholds to page on-call engineers when necessary
+- Tools to consider
-    O AWS CloudWatch
+    - AWS CloudWatch
-    O GCP Operations Suite
+    - GCP Operations Suite
-    O Grafana (self-hosted or managed)
+    - Grafana (self-hosted or managed)

 **Stakeholders**
   - Product managers want to know how their product is doing and whether or not
   - Manager and upper leadership

+---

 ## Managing Cloud Resources Idiomatically (IaC)
 - Manually spinning up resources is error-prone and hard to replicate